Godley/wedding-website/pages/eat-and-drink.md

 - Woodview Farmshop, Gamlingay: nice cafe and butchery with a good selection of produce.

 # Gastropubs and a taproom
-- [The John O'Gaunt Pub, Sutton](http://www.johnogauntsutton.co.uk): Off the beaten track pub.
+- [The John O'Gaunt Pub, Sutton](http://www.johnogauntsutton.co.uk): Off the beaten track pub past a ford.
 Really good food, listed in the Michellin guide.
 Good range of food and great quality (slightly pricier though).
 Booking via email recommended.
 - [Stratton House Hotel](https://www.strattonhouse-hotel.co.uk) does nice cocktails, very nice staff.
 London Pride on tap.
 Think it's been renamed to Saddle and Spoke, but is still inside the hotel.
 - [The Hare and Hound, Old Warden](https://www.hareandhoundsoldwarden.com): the only pub in the village on the shuttleworth estate.
 Good selection of local brews, mostly from Bedford.
 - [The Black Horse at Ireland](https://blackhorseireland.com): really good, more expensive food.
 Really nice professional waiters.